 Inspiration comes from different quarters.
-The only way Gavin Aung Than found he could survive his job was by reading passages by presidents, artists, naturalists, monks and other great thinkers.
+The only way Gavin Aung Than found he could survive his job was by reading passages written/spoken by presidents, artists, naturalists, monks and other great thinkers.
 Employed as a graphic artist, he found no resonance with his work.
 He spent a lot of his time doodling and the rest dawdling.
-After eight years of hmming and hawing and unable to take it anymore Gavin decided to follow his passion, cartooning.
+After eight years of hmming and hawing he was unable to take it anymore Gavin decided to follow his passion – cartooning.
 What a leap of faith it has been.
 Starting in 2012, Gavin drew out all the inspirational quotes by those living and dead who urged him through their words to get on with, seize the moment and do it well.

 The comic is not presented in its entirety, some panels are not included.